WatinAljohani/Candy-Shop/README.md

 ##  Instrcation
 Kindly before you run the code you should:
-  -add the attached jar file (rs2xml.jar)
+  - add the attached jar file (rs2xml.jar)
-  -add the attached jar file (jcalender.jar) to display jDateChooser component
+  - add the attached jar file (jcalender.jar) to display jDateChooser component